ray-project/ray/doc/source/ray-dashboard.rst

 **Excuted**: A number of executed tasks for this actor.

-**NumObjectIdsInScope**: Number of object IDs in scope for this actor. object IDs in scope will not be evicted unless object stores are full.
+**NumObjectIdsInScope**: Number of object refs in scope for this actor. object refs in scope will not be evicted unless object stores are full.

-**NumLocalObjects**: Number of object IDs that are in this actor's local memory.
+**NumLocalObjects**: Number of object refs that are in this actor's local memory.
 Only big objects (>100KB) are residing in plasma object stores, and other small objects are staying in local memory.